- Home

 Even as we expand digital services, we continued to ensure that public services remain inclusive and accessible to all, especially to those who are less digitally-savvy.
 To make services more citizen-centric, the Government has been delivering integrated services to citizens.

 In October 2021, ServiceSG was formed to bring together services across public agencies.
-From January 2024, all seven ServiceSG centres are able to serve citizens with close to 600 government services from over 25 agencies.
+Since January 2024, all seven ServiceSG centres are able to serve citizens with close to 600 government services from over 25 agencies.
 The integration of multiple services at ServiceSG centres has enhanced citizens' experience and convenience.

 ServiceSG has provided convenience for those facing difficulty in accessing digital services, with close to 70% of citizens served at ServiceSG centres above the age of 55 as at August 2024.
 In addition to addressing citizens’ primary queries, ServiceSG officers assess citizens’ needs comprehensively and recommend other services that they may need.